 By Chere Di Boscio

 Perpetually optimistic, tanned and in motion, Rob Greenfield is an American adventurer, inspirational speaker, environmental activist and entrepreneur.
 His best known for his Off the Grid Across America tour, during which he cycled across the USA on a bamboo bike, aiming to teach people how earth-friendly living leads to greater overall happiness and health.

-Greenfield is also the host of Change the World with Rob Greenfield, where Greenfield brings guests on some of the adventures, and viewers vote on what Rob and his guest will do on their journey.
+Greenfield is also the host of Change the World with Rob Greenfield, where he brings guests on some of his adventures.
+Viewers vote on what Rob and his guest will do on their journey.

 Which experiences from your travels most stand out in your memory right now?

 Rob Greenfield: On a penniless and nearly possessionless trip to Cabo I hitched 1,300 miles through the desert back to my home in San Diego.
 Over 50 hours on the road I got 11 rides and everyone was so warm and friendly.

 The highlight was a man giving me a ride for 17 hours all the way to the US border in the back of a fish truck, where I had just enough room to lay sideways between the frozen fish box and the bed of the truck.

 The lowlight was arriving at the border at 3 AM and waiting three hours in the cold.
 I realised that most of the people in line do that six days per week just to work in America and scrape by enough to survive.

 Trying to hitch the last 150 miles back to San Diego I was rejected by 1,000’s of Americans when the Mexicans had been so willing to help just the day prior.
 I felt like an alien in my own country.

 Of all the places you’ve been, which are your favourites?